Newsletter Subscribe

 Instead of Sorrento… Visit Sorrento

-Sitchu Recommends: Check into Hotel Sorrento for poolside glamour dialled all the way up, then join the queue at The Vanilla Slice Cafe — worth every flaky bite.
+Sitchu Tip: Check into Hotel Sorrento for the pool and long-lunch factor, then join the queue at The Vanilla Slice Cafe.
+Some clichés are worth the crumbs.

 Skull Rock at Wilson’s Promontory (Image Credit: Visit Gippsland)